kin5/scribly/README.md

   * provide the CSS selector of the element(s) that you want editable
   * provide a DOM element as a parent element to search in for the selector
   * use `text` or `textarea` for the inputType, defaults to `text`
-  * this function gives the selected element an attribute: `data-sid`. this is its scribly id and is used for its key in the `sessionStorage`. it tries to be as specific as possible by using an elements id, class, or tag, depending on which exists (tag being the fall-back), and the elements index in the element collection from the selector. formatted like: `p-0` meaning: `[id:class:tag]-[index]`. while being edited, the key in the `sessionStorage` would be prefixed by `edit` like: `edit-p-0`
+  * this function gives the selected element an attribute: `data-sid`. this is its scribly id and is used for its key in the `sessionStorage`.
+  * it tries to be as specific as possible by using an elements id, class, or tag, depending on which exists, and the elements index in the element collection from the selector. formatted like: `[id:class:tag]-[index]`, so a `p` tag's id would look like: `P-0`. while being edited, the key in the `sessionStorage` would be prefixed by `edit` like: `edit-P-0`

 * `save(parent)`
   * updates the elements text, saves the edited portions to the `sessionStorage`
   * provide a parent element (must be HTML element object) to search through or leave blank to save all within the document
+  * saving an element changes its key in the `sessionStorage` by removing the `edit` prefix and adding an `s` prefix, like: `s-p-0`

 * `cancel(parent)`
   * reverts the elements back to their original state, saves no edits